Competition: Law

 In all three cases, competition law aims to protect the welfare of consumers by ensuring that each business must compete for its share of the market economy.

-In recent decades, competition law has also been sold as good medicine to provide better public services, traditionally funded by tax-payers and administered by democratically accountable governments.
-Hence competition law is closely connected with the law on deregulation of access to markets, providing state aids and subsidies, the privatisation of state-owned assets and the use of independent sector regulators, such as the United Kingdom telecommunications watchdog Ofcom.
-Behind the practice lies the theory, which over the last fifty years has been dominated by neo-classical economics.
-Markets are seen as the most efficient method of allocating resources, although sometimes they fail, and regulation becomes necessary to protect the ideal market model.
-Behind the theory lies the history, reaching back further than the Roman Empire.
-The business practices of market traders, guilds and governments have always been subject to scrutiny and sometimes to severe sanctions.
-Since the twentieth century, competition law has become global.
-The two largest, most organised and influential systems of competition regulation are United States antitrust law and European Community competition law.
-The respective national/international authorities, the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC) in the United States and the European Commission's Competition Directorate General (DGCOMP) have formed international support- and enforcement-networks.
-Competition law is growing in importance every day, which warrants for its careful study.

 Game theory

 Game theory is "the study of mathematical models of conflict and cooperation between intelligent rational decision-makers."
 Game theory is mainly used in economics, political science, and psychology, as well as logic, computer science, biology and poker.
 Originally, it mainly addressed zero-sum games, in which one person's gains result in losses for the other participants.

 Game theory is a major method used in mathematical economics and business for modeling competing behaviors of interacting agents.
 Applications include a wide array of economic phenomena and approaches, such as auctions, bargaining, mergers & acquisitions pricing, fair division, duopolies, oligopolies, social network formation, agent-based computational economics, general equilibrium, mechanism design, and voting systems; and across such broad areas as experimental economics, behavioral economics, information economics, industrial organization, and political economy.

 This research usually focuses on particular sets of strategies known as "solution concepts" or "equilibria".
 A common assumption is that players act rationally.
 In non-cooperative games, the most famous of these is the Nash equilibrium.
 A set of strategies is a Nash equilibrium if each represents a best response to the other strategies.
 If all the players are playing the strategies in a Nash equilibrium, they have no unilateral incentive to deviate, since their strategy is the best they can do given what others are doing.